rwilliams/jrubywiki/GettingStarted.md

 **Note:** If you're using RVM to install JRuby, you may need to remove the `--conservative` option from (your optional rubygems configuration file) ~/.gemrc.
 With `--conservative`, the older rubygems (at this writing, 1.8.9) currently used by JRuby fails to begin gem executables with #!/usr/bin/env, and that doesn't work on most systems (e.g. Linux earlier than 2.6.27.9, per http://www.in-ulm.de/~mascheck/various/shebang/#interpreter-script).

-How Do I Run rake, gem, etc?
+Running rake, gem, rails, etc
 ----------------------------
 The recommended way to run these commands (known as _system-level executable commands_) in JRuby is to **always** use `jruby -S`.